oskardudycz/event-driven.io/content/posts/2025-11-03--strict_ordering_in_event_handling/index.en.md

 In many systems, ordering is not a key concern, especially when we partition the workload.
 The issue may arise when we need to correlate separate actions.

-In the last article, we showed the payment verification workflow.
-To make the final decision, we needed to correlate data from the external payment gateway with our own modules, which calculate fraud scores, check limits, and assess risk.
+**In the last article, we discussed the payment verification workflow.** To make the final decision, we needed to correlate data from the external payment gateway with our own modules, which calculate fraud scores, check limits, and assess risk.
 Only after receiving data on available merchant limits and the fraud assessment score could we make the final decision.
 Those pieces of information could return to us at different times and in a different order.

 To resolve it, we were just gathering and aggregating data as they went.
 Then, after each step, we checked whether we now have all the data.
 If we had, we were making the final decision; if not, we were storing it as is, assuming that at some point, data would arrive.